 Why this matters: This DNA isn't inert.
 The m⁶A methylation pattern confirms it came from E. coli.
 The SV40 promoter is unmethylated and biologically active.
 Together, they can trigger chronic immune activation, may interfere with antibody production through somatic hypermutation disruption, and carry integration risks that weren't adequately studied.

-The evidence: 9+ independent labs across four continents have confirmed contamination levels up to 627-fold above regulatory limits.
-The batch variance (815-fold) reveals systemic manufacturing control failure.
+The evidence: 9+ independent labs across four continents have confirmed contamination levels up to 627-fold above regulatory limits, with documented contamination in lots approved through 2026.
+The batch variance (815-fold) reveals systemic manufacturing control failure that is ongoing, not historical.

 What we don't know: The long-term clinical consequences of chronic DNA exposure via lipid nanoparticles.
 Population-level data won't be visible for 5-10 years if solid tumors are the endpoint.